 “Well, yes, I am, but…” Wade said.

 “Good!
 Good, I hope so.
 Because I’ve been looking for someone to help us with a rather delicate matter on the Union Pacific,” Frederick leaned forward, his voice low.
 “There’s been some trouble with the tracks.
 A couple of accidents, some stuff going missing.
-I need a guard, just in case…”
+I need a guard, just in case.”

 Frederick’s happy go lucky tone had changed in a moment.
 He was serious.
 Wade could see the soldier behind the railway man once again.